 Nurse Tracy Hogg (the late author of “Secrets of the Baby Whisperer”) created a slightly different no-cry approach, urging parents not to rely on sleeping associations such as nursing or rocking.
 However, when the baby cries, the theory goes, you should go to her, pick her up, reassure her, put her down, and then repeat as many times as necessary until the baby goes to sleep.

 All of the “no-cry” advocates caution that helping your child learn to sleep through the night is not an overnight process; in fact it may take several weeks or even months.
-If you feel that you are not getting anywhere with these techniques, or if you decide that you’d rather have a few tears to get the job done faster, you may want to look into some of the “cry-it-out” sleep training strategies.
+If you feel that you are not getting anywhere with these techniques, or if you decide that you’d rather endure a few tears to get the job done faster, you may want to look into some of the “cry-it-out” sleep training strategies.
 But above all, don’t make yourself crazy worrying about which technique you’ve chosen.
-As the saying goes, you won’t be rocking your child to sleep in high school.
+As the saying goes, you won’t be rocking your child to sleep when he or she is in high school.
 With time and patience, even the most wakeful babies eventually start sleeping through the night.